Williams, Arizona: Economy

 The majority of economic activity for Williams is derived from tourism.
 Williams is approximately a one-hour, sixty mile car drive from the South Entrance of the Grand Canyon, and forty-two miles west of the City of Flagstaff via the Interstate 40.
-Other notable Williams attractions include Bearizona Wildlife Park, the Grand Canyon Railway & Hotel, Grand Canyon Deer Farm, Canyon Coaster Adventure Park, Pete's Route 66 Gas Station Museum, and the Planes of Fame Air Museum.
+Other notable Williams attractions include Bearizona Wildlife Park, the Grand Canyon Railway & Hotel, Grand Canyon Deer Farm, Canyon Coaster Adventure Park, Pete's Route 66 Gas Station Museum, the Planes of Fame Air Museum and the Poozeum.

 Arts and culture

-Williams has an arts and cultural events schedule that runs year round.
+Williams has an arts and cultural events schedule that runs year-round.
 Starting in December and running through January, The Polar Express operated by the Grand Canyon Railway is a train ride based on the popular children's book The Polar Express written by Chris Van Allsburg.
 The city also hosts the Historic Route 66 Car Show featuring automobiles from Route 66's heyday.
 During the summer months The Cataract Creek Gang acts out a gun fight every night in the streets of Williams.
 This cast of Old West characters also tend to "rob" the Grand Canyon Railway train upon its return from the canyon.

 Parks and recreation

 The city of Williams Parks and Recreation Department operates several parks and public facilities throughout the city.
-Recreation Center & Skate Park is centered around youth activities and entertainment and features an indoor skate park called the "Shed".
-The city hosts a public swimming pool located at the Williams Aquatic Center, an indoor facility offering seasonal and recreational swimming activities.
+Recreation Center is centered around youth activities and entertainment and features an indoor basketball court called the "Shed".
+Besides playing basketball at the shed, it hosts Williams youth cheerleaders, Williams Folklorico Dancers, Youth basketball teams, and other groups or events.
+Sylvia Lopez, Parks and Recreation Manager, Dec 14, 2022 Public Announcement The city hosts a public swimming pool located at the Williams Aquatic Center, an indoor facility offering seasonal and recreational swimming activities.
 The pool is open the Saturday before Memorial Day and closes the Saturday before Labor Day every year.
 Cureton Park offers softball, baseball and basketball courts, picnic area and public restrooms.
 Buckskinner Park has a basketball and volleyball court and a lake that is stocked regularly by the Arizona Game and Fish Department and features a trail head to several trails maintained by the United States Forest Service.
 Cataract Lake County Park is a joint venture between Coconino County and the City of Williams and includes several barbecue pits, a playground and public restroom facilities including a lake stocked regularly by the Arizona Game and Fish Department.
 Dogtown Reservoir and its recreational facilities are nearby.
 The city also maintains a rodeo facility that hosts the annual Williams Reunion Rodeo.